ExPLoRA: Parameter-Efficient Extended Pre-training to Adapt Vision Transformers under Domain Shifts

 Abstract

 Parameter-efficient fine-tuning (PEFT) techniques such as low-rank adaptation (LoRA) can effectively adapt large pre-trained foundation models to downstream tasks using only a small fraction (0.1%-10%) of the original trainable weights.
-An under-explored question of PEFT is in extending the pre-training phase without supervised labels; that is, can we adapt a pre-trained foundation model to a new domain via efficient self-supervised pre-training on this new domain?
+An under-explored question of PEFT is in extending the pre-training phase without supervised labels; that is, can we adapt a pre-trained foundation model to a new domain via efficient self-supervised pre-training on this domain?
 In this work, we introduce ExPLoRA, a highly effective technique to improve transfer learning of pre-trained vision transformers (ViTs) under domain shifts.
 Initializing a ViT with pre-trained weights on large, natural-image datasets such as from DinoV2 or MAE, ExPLoRA continues the unsupervised pre-training objective on a new domain, unfreezing 1-2 pre-trained ViT blocks and tuning all other layers with LoRA.
 We then fine-tune the resulting model only with LoRA on this new domain for supervised learning.
 Our experiments demonstrate state-of-the-art results on satellite imagery, even outperforming fully pre-training and fine-tuning ViTs.
-Using the DinoV2 training objective, we demonstrate up to 7.5% improvement in linear probing top-1 accuracy on downstream tasks while using <10% of the number of parameters that are used in prior fully-tuned state-of-the art approaches.
-Our ablation studies confirm the efficacy of our approach over other baselines, including PEFT and unfreezing more ViT blocks.
+Using the DinoV2 training objective, we demonstrate up to 8% improvement in linear probing top-1 accuracy on downstream tasks while using <10% of the number of parameters that are used in prior fully-tuned state-of-the art approaches.
+Our ablation studies confirm the efficacy of our approach over other baselines such as PEFT.
+Code is available at https://github.com/samar-khanna/ExPLoRA.

 Motivation